laisantos94/laisantos94_portfolio/docs/documentation/digital_wallet/index.md

 This documentation was developed in order to communicate Axia's financial white label product and improve the customer experience and their users.

 ## My Role
-As the only Technical Writer in the company, I was responsible for the entire documentation process, gathering and analyzing complex information about the product from multiple sources, such as feature cards, technical requirements, taking questions to the Product, Technology and QA team, and exploring the product navigation.
+Only Technical Writer in the company, I was responsible for the entire documentation process, gathering and analyzing complex information about the product from multiple sources, such as feature cards, technical requirements, taking questions to the Product, Technology and QA team, and exploring the product navigation.

 ### Skills
 - Information Architecture